amaurilopez90/LEGv8-CPU/ca$h/README.md

 configurations for cache memory systems.
 For the simulations, the trace files can be described below.

 # Trace Files
 The trace files have been generated on a PC.
-THe two programs traced have been stripped by removing cache hits observed by a cache with 32 sets, 1-way associative, with 8 contiguous addressed per line.
+The two programs traced have been stripped by removing cache hits observed by a cache with 32 sets, 1-way associative, with 8 contiguous addressed per line.

 **Format:**